-In children’s clothing, you will often find that the clearance rack is full of clothing that is out of season so that they can make room for the in-season items.
-And buying your child a winter jacket in the middle of June may not make much sense, right?
+In the baby clothing section, you will often find that the clearance rack is full of clothing that is out of season so that they can make room for the in-season items.
+And buying your baby a winter jacket in the middle of June may not make much sense, right?
 Wrong!

 By shopping in advance you could save huge amounts of money compared to the retail price.

 This is also extremely useful for buying special clothing items such as Halloween costumes.
 In fact, in the morning following Halloween, most stores will put all of the costumes and accessories on clearance for half off or more.

 So once again if you know what your child would like to be, check to see if there are any there and stop paying full price.

 So just about everyone on the planet has a Facebook account right?
 If you do then you have probably seen online yard sale groups for your area.
 These groups have tons of members and most of the time all you have to do is live in the area that the group is zoned for and ask to join.

 Once you are a member just look through the listing in the group or search for a particular item.
 This is how I have bought and sold several of my baby clothing and toys.

 And once you find something you would like to purchase, simply message or comment to the seller and set up a meeting place to exchange the money for the item.
 It’s that easy.

 Of course, I highly recommend always meeting in a shopping center or other public place where you are comfortable.
 I have done this many times without any problems.
 It keeps both parties safe during the exchange.

 Can I just say how wonderful hand me downs are for a second?
 Ah!